AMFS Chamber Music Back To Programs of Study /...

 The Aspen Music Festival and School believes that chamber music plays a crucial role in the classical musician’s education.
 Working intimately in a small ensemble strengthens a musician’s ability to collaborate, blend sound, and learn one’s individual role in creating something beautiful.

-Placement: In mid-April, full session students may apply to be placed in chamber music through their Student Portal.
-Chamber Music applications are due by May 1 for placement consideration.
+Placement: In April, students may apply to be placed in chamber music through their AMFS Student Portal.
+Chamber Music applications are due by April 29 for placement consideration.